sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/zoekt_local_dev.md

 $ make install # may require extra privileges depending on where to install
 ```

+The installation will place the binaries in `/where/you/want/bin/`.
+Make sure the `bin` directory is on your `$Path`.

 `--program-prefix=universal-` ensures that ctags will be picked up by Zoekt just like it would in production.
 Note that
 the binary name "universal-ctags" is treated differently in Zoekt.
 Setting the environment
 variable `CTAGS_COMMAND=ctags` might lead to different results because Zoekt won't